Lecture notes on Malliavin calculus in regularity structures: Main result and sketch of proof

 \subsection{Reconstruction for \texorpdfstring{$\delta\Pi^{-}-{\rm d}\Gamma_x^*\Pi_x^{-}$}{increments of deltaPi-}}

 We return to our task of deriving \eqref{ap21ter}, which we shall derive from the continuity condition

 with the implicit understanding that the last exponent is non-negative unless the l.~h.~s.~vanishes.
-We provide the reconstruction argument proper that establishes \eqref{ap21ter} based on the assumption \eqref{ap43} and on \eqref{ap53} in Subsection~\ref{ss:recIIIrev}.
+There are now three factors on the r.~h.~s.~of \eqref{ap53} due to the presence of the three length scales $r$, $|y|$, and $R$.
+To obtain \eqref{ap53} we combine \eqref{ap52} below with \eqref{ap25} and \eqref{ao65bisimpov}.
+One can check that the exponents in \eqref{ap53} are attained for $\beta=\delta_3$ and $\gamma=\delta_3+\delta_{\mathbf{0}}$ in \eqref{ap52} and the estimate is thus sharp.
+We provide the reconstruction argument proper that establishes \eqref{ap21ter} based on the assumption \eqref{ap43} and on \eqref{ap53} in Subsection~\ref{ss:recIIIrev}, see also \cite{BL23b} for a similar reconstruction theorem in Besov spaces.

 \begin{proof}[Proof of \eqref{ap53} (continuity in the base-point)] Recalling (\ref{ap34bis}) we have ${\rm d}\Gamma_{x+y}^*\Pi_{x+y}^{-}-{\rm d}\Gamma_x^*\Pi_x^{-}$ $=({\rm d}\Gamma_{x+y}^*-{\rm d}\Gamma_x^*\Gamma_{x\;x+y}^*)\Pi_{x+y}^{-}$.
 We consider the $\beta$-component, mollify on scale $r$, and evaluate in $x+y$: